cesar-rocha/10-lesson/README.md

 expertise [@Kaly2003; @Kaly2007], a phenomenon known as the *expertise reversal effect*.
 In brief, as learners build their own mental models of what to do and how to do it, the detailed step-by-step breakdown of a worked example starts to get in the way.
-This again is a reason to develop learner personas before writing lessons, and is also the reason why tutorials and manual pages both need to exist: what's appropriate for a newcomer is frustrating for an expert, while what jogs an expert's memory may be incomprehensible to a novice.
+This is why tutorials and manual pages both need to exist: what's appropriate for a newcomer is frustrating for an expert, while what jogs an expert's memory may be incomprehensible to a novice.

 One powerful way to use worked examples is to present a series of *faded examples* [@Schw2009].
 The first example in the series is a complete use